John Orchard: Career

 Orchard guest starred as Sgt.
-Walters on Hogan's Heroes Season 1 entitled "The Prisoner's Prisoner".
-He also played the minor character "Billet" in a guest spot in Hogan's Heroes Season 2 entitled "Klink's Rocket".
-Lastly, he appeared in the Hogan's Heroes season four episode "My Favorite Prisoner" guest-starring as Captain Sears.
+Walters on Hogan's Heroes Season 1 entitled "The Prisoner's Prisoner."
+He also played a heroin dealer in Mission: Impossible Season 2, and the minor character "Billet" in a guest spot in Hogan's Heroes Season 2 entitled "Klink's Rocket."
+Lastly, he appeared in the Hogan's Heroes season four episode, "My Favorite Prisoner," guest-starring as Captain Sears.

-Orchard returned to M*A*S*H years after Ugly John was dropped from the series, albeit only once, playing Muldoon, an Australian non-commissioned officer and regular at Rosie's Bar who allowed the establishment to operate provided he received free liquor when he ordered "coffee".
-Maj.
-Winchester, who was tending bar in that episode, was unaware of this little game and had the audacity to charge Muldoon for his drink, soon after which Rosie's was temporarily closed down.
+Orchard returned to M*A*S*H years after Ugly John was dropped from the series, albeit only once, playing Muldoon, an Australian non-commissioned officer and regular at Rosie's Bar who allowed the establishment to operate provided he received free liquor when he ordered "coffee."
+Major Winchester, who was tending bar in that episode, was unaware of this little game, and had the audacity to charge Muldoon for his drink, soon after which Rosie's was temporarily closed down.

-Orchard also played a Kaos agent, Mr Snead (a take-off from The Avengers) on the season 3 Get Smart episode "Run Robot Run".
-He also was in an episode in the 2nd season of Mannix entitled "All Around the Money Tree".
+Orchard also played a Kaos agent, Mr Snead (a take-off from The Avengers) on the season 3 Get Smart episode "Run Robot Run."
+He also was in an episode in the 2nd season of Mannix entitled "All Around the Money Tree."

 Personal life

 Married to Carol Randall, father to Sarah Orchard, grandfather to Kayleigh and Jason Pennington.

 Born in Kennington, London, Orchard lived in California from 1963 until 1977.
-He died in Beckenham, Kent in 1995.
+He died in Beckenham, Bromley, in 1995.